-The Philadelphia Uber accident lawyers at Fellerman & Ciarimboli are highly experienced at handling all types of motor vehicle accident cases.
+The Philadelphia, Wilkes-Barre, and Scranton Uber accident lawyers at Fellerman & Ciarimboli are highly experienced at handling all types of motor vehicle accident cases.
 We understand the difficulties surrounding ridesharing accidents, and we have a proven track record negotiating high settlements and winning jury verdicts on behalf of car accident clients.
 We help the injured and we are prepared to help you.

 The Complex Insurance Issues With Ridesharing Accidents